 Dental insurance is different to capitation plans, such as DenPlan, which estimate how much you’re likely to spend on dental care per year and then charge you a monthly amount to cover that cost.

-You can get dental insurance for NHS-only or NHS and private treatments.
+You’ll need to pay a monthly amount to your insurer in return for cover.
+You can get dental insurance for NHS-only, or NHS and private treatments.

-Make sure you weigh up whether this will be worth it for you – if you think you’ll only need routine check-ups, you might want to think about how much this would cost you spread over a year and perhaps put some money away each month to self-insure, in case you need more expensive treatment.
+Consider whether this is worth it – if you think you’ll only need routine check-ups, you might want to think about how much insurance would cost you spread over a year in comparison.
+Perhaps you could put some money away each month to self-insure, in case you need more expensive treatment.

 Beware of any excesses on policies.
-Some policies will pay the full cost of routine treatment but ask that you pay an excess on emergency dental procedures and more expensive treatments.
+Some policies will pay the full cost of routine treatment but ask that you contribute a set amount of money (an excess) to emergency dental procedures and more expensive treatments.